Swpn0neel/C-Programming/README.md

 - Print Even Numbers between 1 and 100.
 - Take input in an array from the user and print them.
 - Diaplay the below pattern (No. 1)
 - Diaplay the below pattern (No. 2)

+## Extra Programs:
+- Print the sum and average of two numbers taken as input from the user.